 4. Endpoint Security

-The IT security administrator must ensure that an effective endpoint security – antivirus – is installed and regularly updated on each and every device.
+The IT security administrator must ensure that an effective endpoint security – antivirus software – is installed and regularly updated on each and every device.
 BYOD will be beneficial only if the devices are completely secure, and implementing a Mobile Device Management policy would be very fruitful.
 This would make it easier for the IT security administrator.

 5. Device costs

 Allowing BYOD would help the enterprise save on device cost, which could be significant for a large enterprise.
 Some employees may expect the enterprise to bear a part of the cost, and it is a decision that the enterprise must decide on.